TritonDataCenter/pgstatsmon/README.md

 * querystat.d reports latency and errors for a given backend's queries
 * walstat.d reports WAL throughput stats for all of pgstatsmon's backends

+## Documentation

+The [docs](./docs) directory contains documents describing how pgstatsmon works in more detail.

 ## License
 MPL-v2.
 See the LICENSE file.